 Rising tides of anxiety and antagonism seem to many to be afflicting politics in the West.
-By considering the British Council’s mission to promote ‘friendly knowledge and understanding’ between people in the UK and across the world, Martin Rose, British Council Senior Adviser, Cultural Relations, who has worked for three decades to build relationships for the UK in Europe, the Middle East, and North America, makes a personal case for more empathy in public discourse and asks: Are we in urgent need of greater civility?
+Martin Rose, British Council Senior Adviser, Cultural Relations, who has worked for three decades to build relationships for the UK in Europe, the Middle East, and North America, makes a personal case for more empathy in public discourse.

 The Yin and Yang of European Angst